lerna-lite/lerna-lite/packages/version/README.md

 ### `--package-lockfile-only`

-This flag will run `npm install --package-lock-only` or associated command depending on the package manager defined in `npmClient` (npm, pnpm or yarn).
+This flag will run `npm install --package-lock-only` or equivalent depending on the package manager defined in `npmClient` (npm, pnpm or yarn).
 Updating directly the lock file can be hard and this flag is one of two solutions to update the lock file.
 It might not be the best solution for your use case, just give it a try.

 > `npm` users: we recommend having npm verion >=8.5.0 installed with npm workspaces, so that we can run `npm install --package-lock-only` instead of `npm shrinkwrap` with < 8.5.0 that have a drawback of file renaming.
 This might become an actual minimal requirement in a future release to be >= 8.5.0.